Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 = Payment Methods =

 Dintero Checkout provides a frictionless checkout experience with no hidden fees.
-It is a one stop shop for digital payment, offering card payments, invoice, installments and mobile payment solutions.
+It is a one-stop shop for digital payment, offering card payments, invoice, installments and mobile payment solutions.

 = API =